ThisIsHwang/RecommendMeFood/README.md

 mom : What do you want for dinner?

 son : Let's write a diary on NEFOODLIX and get recommendations for dinner.

-This is an introduction page of **Recommendation Service for Meal Menu** 'NEFOODLIX' through diary.

 ------------
 ## 2. DEVELOPER